 Notice that "never a and b" is a partial specification (i.e. a non executable property).
 It is important, however, to possibly provide for an unexpected behavior, or error, if the constraint cannot be verified or satisfied (at runtime).
-But here there are many possible options:
+But here there are many options:

-- when an unexpected event occurs, it is placed in a fifo and will be taken into account at the next activation step of the handler thread (this semantics conforms to a data-flow synchronous semantic but not that of AADL). - the unexpected event is ignored and lost (this semantics corresponds to broadcastsynchronous semantics) - an error is implicitly raised - an explicit error is raised; this error is handled in the automaton
+- when an unexpected event occurs, it is placed in a fifo and will be taken into account at the next activation step of the handler thread (this semantics conforms to a data-flow synchronous semantic but not that of AADL). - the unexpected event is ignored and lost (this semantics corresponds to broadcastsynchronous semantics) - an error is implicitly raised - an error is explicit raised and handled in the automaton